macabeus/talkdesk-challenge/README.md

 ### Dockerize the entire application

 The main reason why I'm using Docker is to have an easier setup.
 With that we can ensure that everyone is using the same Node version, and on a real project it's useful to a better maintain.
-Maybe we would like to add a database, so is easer to do it using Docker, instead of install the database on real machine.<br>
+For example, maybe we would like to add a database, so is easer to do it using Docker, instead of install the database on real machine.
-In short words: that is a simpler setup on a new environment.

 ### Use a single repo with two projects